 The specific track of Touch and Feel within the Heritage studio helped me to look at the use and implementation of materials within the design on a scientific level.
 Before I started the graduation topic I mostly made decisions on materials based on a personal preference or on some form of intuition.
 Specifically choosing a research topic that relates to the perceptions of materials helped me to be more conscious on the choice and application of materials within my designs on another level than by just considering what worked in relation to the climate and construction and what I thought was aesthetically pleasing.
-While this was mainly the case for glass in my graduation project and I did not have the time to research the effect of all materials within my design project it is something it definitely provided me with valuable insights for applying (or purposefully not applying) a certain material and moreover a material in a certain manifestation in future projects.
+While this was mainly the case for transparent materials in my graduation project and I did not have the time to research the effect of all materials within my design project it is something it definitely provided me with valuable insights for applying (or purposefully not applying) a certain material and moreover a material in a certain manifestation in future projects.

 The relationship between the graduation project and the wider social, professional and scientific framework.

 Since the introduction of the concept of space syntax by Bill Hillier (2007), spatial relations have been broadly researched.
 With the further elaboration on the influence of visibility on space syntax by Hillier and Tzortzi (2006), the way that the physical transition (or border) between spaces is formed has become more important in relation to the overall research on space syntax.
-A border that allows for unhindered visibility while still providing a physical border is one made from glass as stated by Marquardt et al. (2015).
-Glass as a material is however mainly researched in relation to its physical characteristics regarding the building climate and the permission of light.
-Consequently, while there is research on the psychological perception of glass, the psychological perception of glass in relation to how functions within spaces are sequenced is a topic on which virtually no research is conducted.
-This research will therefor provide a connection between the perception of glass a material in architecture and its influence on space syntax which in turn can be researched as an integrated topic by future researchers.
-Furthermore, the design process and final design of the graduation project will serve as a reference for how glass interventions can be implemented in relation to space syntax.
+A border that allows for unhindered visibility while still providing a physical border is one made from transparent materials as stated by Marquardt et al. (2015).
+Transparent materials as a material is however mainly researched in relation to its physical characteristics regarding the building climate and the permission of light.
+Consequently, while there is research on the psychological perception of transparent materials, the psychological perception of transparent materials in relation to how functions within spaces are sequenced is a topic on which virtually no research is conducted.
+This research will therefor provide a connection between the perception of transparent materials a material in architecture and its influence on space syntax which in turn can be researched as an integrated topic by future researchers.
+Furthermore, the design process and final design of the graduation project will serve as a reference for how transparent interventions can be implemented in relation to space syntax.
 On the other hand, the design will also show how the conclusions that arise from the research are complementary to the spatial relations but are most likely to not dictate the spatial relation when an existing (heritage) building is considered.
 The research has shown that the values, form and functional programming of existing heritage buildings only allow the proposed interventions to be implemented to a certain degree.

 Dillemas and ethical issues

 The insight that the relation between functions with a different level of privacy should be leading in my graduation project clearly showed that my research could not be used to steer my design.
-Instead, the research provided the design with tools which showed what proportions the glass implementations could have in parts of the building that followed from the design.
+Instead, the research provided the design with tools which showed what proportions the transparent border implementations could have in parts of the building that followed from the design.